MSI Optix MPG341CQR Ultrawide Curved Monitor (review) - Nerd Reactor

 Final Reaction

 If you’ve ever had the feeling that you needed to expand your field of view for gaming, the MSI Optix MPG341CQR monitor is an option to increase your possibilities.
 This 34-inch ultrawide monitor offers more than just an expansive field of view, as well as a handful of features that upgrade your overall gaming experience.
 A VA-panel with a 144Mhz refresh rate and a response time of 1ms, games will look sharp, clean, and dynamic, with a tad bit of ghosting in fast-paced action riddled games.
 Contrast is deep and colors are vivid, though, during graphical or video work, we found that the monitor suffers in color accuracy, especially with skin tones.
-With a price tag between $750 to $800, the monitor is pretty expensive for casual gamers, but still, with cheaper options available, the MSI Optix MPG341CQR is a monitor that should be highly considered if you’ve ever contemplated switching to an ultrawide monitor.
+Retailing at $799, the monitor is pretty expensive for casual gamers, but still, with cheaper options available, the MSI Optix MPG341CQR is a monitor that should be highly considered if you’ve ever contemplated switching to an ultrawide monitor.

 Score: 4.5/5 Atoms